|

 - Sit on the ground with both legs straight out in front of you

-- Bend the left leg and place the sole of the left foot alongside the knee
+- Bend the left leg and place the sole of the left foot alongside the knee of the right leg

 - Allow the left leg to lie relaxed on the ground